BandBTech/event_ticketing_website/README.md

-# E-Ticket - Event Ticketing Platform
+# Timro-Ticket - Event Ticketing Platform

 A beautiful, modern event ticketing platform built with Next.js 15, TypeScript, and shadcn/ui.
 This application allows users to discover, search, and book tickets for various events.